dima4p/challenge_shopping_cart/README.md

 ### TODO

-* Add currency to the prices and cost
+* Add currency to the prices and the total cost
+* Change the logo image
+* Implement authenticaton, payment, etc., etc.

 ## The task